 Employee handbooks and company policy are the first steps to preventing issues from arising in regards to work emails.
 With a clear company policy in place, both the employees and employers are aware of email privacy and etiquette.
 Without a clear company policy on employer access and employee use, there may be inappropriate use and access by both employers and employees.

 If need assistance as either an employer or employee regarding the ownership and access to work email, attorneys Sean Foss and Sarah Aaberg can help you.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.